linode/apl-api/README.md

 # Git

-A git repository is an persistent storage for otomi-stack values.
+Git is used as the persistent storage for otomi-stack values.

 ## git-notes